pingcap/docs-cn/system-variables.md

 - Unit: Rows
 - This variable is used to set the batch size during the `re-organize` phase of the DDL operation.
 For example, when TiDB executes the `ADD INDEX` operation, the index data needs to backfilled by `tidb_ddl_reorg_worker_cnt` (the number) concurrent workers.
 Each worker backfills the index data in batches.
     - If many updating operations such as `UPDATE` and `REPLACE` exist during the `ADD INDEX` operation, a larger batch size indicates a larger probability of transaction conflicts.
 In this case, you need to adjust the batch size to a smaller value.
 The minimum value is 32.
-    - If the transaction conflict does not exist, you can set the batch size to a large value.
+    - If the transaction conflict does not exist, you can set the batch size to a large value (consider the worker count.
+See [Interaction Test on Online Workloads and `ADD INDEX` Operations](/benchmark/online-workloads-and-add-index-operations.md) for reference).
 This can increase the speed of the backfilling data, but the write pressure on TiKV also becomes higher.

 ### tidb_ddl_reorg_priority